Faller History, Family Crest & Coats of Arms

 The surname Faller was first found in Midlothian where they held a family seat from very early times and were granted lands by Duke William of Normandy, their liege Lord, for their distinguished assistance at the Battle of Hastings in 1066 A.D.

-Important Dates for the Faller family
+Early History of the Faller family

 This web page shows only a small excerpt of our Faller research.
 Another 79 words (6 lines of text) covering the years 1165, 1421, 1453, and 1567 are included under the topic Early Faller History in all our PDF Extended History products and printed products wherever possible.